 Art is deciding which to keep.”

-Mrs Dingle is our Art Champion
+Mrs Blows is one of our Art Champions

 I am an artist.
 I am a creative thinker and am encouraged to express my ideas, thoughts and experiences through a range of different media and techniques.
 I can talk confidently about my own and my peers’ artwork, and that of other artists.
 I enjoy exploring and developing my ideas, and experimenting with different creative techniques.
 I am learning to express my ideas, thoughts and opinions using the language of art, and to use the visual elements of line, shape, colour, form, texture, space and pattern purposefully and effectively to create unique and ambitious works of art.